saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 Specifies the screen resolution to be used during your test session.
 Default screen resolution for Sauce tests is `1024x768`.

 :::note
 You cannot set screen resolution on Windows 7 with IE 9.
 Setting screen resolution for other browsers on Windows 7 is also unreliable.
-To define screen resolution, define a newer platform e.g. "Windows 10"
+To specify a screen resolution, define a newer platform e.g. "Windows 10"

 :::